 "If you speak truth, Edward, it was kindly done.
-Can I believe you?"
+Can I believe

 "You can, you must."
 He held her fingers tightly in his.
 "I'll never let you go again.
-Come into the woods with me, I-I have so much to say to you-"
+Come into the

 "But I can't-I can't get out.
-Pa brought me here to Aunt Mattie's, and they've bolted the door and-" Her head dropped forward on the worn sill, and he smoothed the rippling curls with gentle fingers.
+Pa worn sill, and he smoothed the rippling curls with gentle fingers.
 Suddenly, she looked up, with a startled gasp.

 "But you must go, Edward.
-If Pa found you here, he'd-you'd be in danger-" She caught his arm, trying to push him away.
+If sat up in bed, wide eyed, Pa found you here, he'd-you'd be quickly wiping away her tears.
+Her in danger-" She caught his arm,